-At the Central and State Government levels, independent and autonomous Information Commissions are required to be set up under the RTI Act.60 The new Commissions which will be headed by newly appointed Information Commissioners - have been set up in some but not all jurisdictions to date (see Annex 4 for more details).
+At the Central and State Government levels, independent and autonomous Information Commissions are required to be set up under the RTI Act.60 These Commissions comprising of one or more members have been set up at the Centre and in all the States. (see Annex 4 for more details).
 The Commissions have a number of key roles to play in ensuring that the RTI Act is an effective tool in assisting the public to access information.
 Specifically, every Information Commission is responsible for:

 - Handling complaints and appeals: All citizens have the right to appeal or complain to the Information Commission if their information needs under the Act have not been fulfilled.
-In reviewing decisions, the Information Commissions have broad investigation powers including the right to see any document, even if an exemption has been claimed.
-They also have strong and binding powers to require public authorities to comply with the Act; these include ordering release of information, appointment of PIOs, improvement of records systems, provision of compensation and the imposition of fines.61 - Monitoring implementation: At the end of each year, the Central and State Information Commissions have to produce an annual report which is tabled in Parliament/State Legislature, as the case maybe.
-Each report has to include basic application and appeal statistics as well as comment on implementation efforts and make recommendations for improvements.
+In reviewing decisions, the Information Commissions have broad investigation powers - including the right to see any document, even if an exemption has been claimed.
+They also have strong and binding powers to require public authorities to comply with the Act; these include ordering release of information, appointment of PIOs, improvement of records systems, provision of compensation and the imposition of fines.61 - Monitoring implementation: At the end of each year, the Central and State Information Commissions have to produce an annual report which is tabled in Parliament/State Legislature, as the case may be.
+Each report has to include basic application and appeal statistics as well as comment on implementation efforts and recommendations for improvements.
 The Commission's annual reports are based on monitoring information submitted by each public authority under the Commission's jurisdiction.
 62 - Special human rights oversight: Some intelligence and security agencies have been exempted from the Act, except where they are requested for information in respect of an allegation of corruption or a human rights violation.
 Information Commissions must deal with all such requests related to human rights violations.